DucktimusPrime9/AllergyFreePal/README.md

 The team will be using platforms like PivotalTracker to manage and track our work, GitHub to collaboratively work on the development procedure and NetBeans as IDE.

 # Role in Project
-Project Manager； shivani Singh
+Project Manage: shivani Singh
 Project Assistance: Hang Shi
 Front-End developer: lupe Delgado
 UI/UX: lupe Delgado
 Back-End developer: Junhao Shen
 Tester: Peng Ge

 # Use case design